stopthatastronaut/takofukku/readme.md

 ## Does this work with Bitbucket?

 Not yet.
-Bitbucket's hook payload is slightly different.
+Bitbucket's hook payload is slightly different, and I haven't written anything to support that difference.
 Soon though.

+## Getting Support

+"Ah, I set it all up and it's not working!"

+Get in touch with [@cloudyopspoet on Twitter](https://twitter.com/cloudyopspoet) and I'll do what I can.
+Obviously I don't offer commercial support at the moment, but if you're interested in using this for something mission-critical, do let me know.

 ## I know you.
 You've been talking about this for ages.
 Why did it take so long?